WeWatchWall/fast-fuzz/README.md

 ## TODO Priorities

 - Add file name to prop ```type not found error```.
+- Intermediate results.
+- Benchmarking of target functions to determine the best run time and number of tests.
+- Side-by-side single and multithreaded runners.
-- Integration testing by stuffing arguments between tests by type.
+- Integration testing by stuffing arguments between methods by type.
+- Redundant runner for results.
+- Option to run the constructors.
-- Get rid of Intermock and allow same type names across files.
+- Get rid of the Intermock dependency and allow same type names across files.